Immigration Statistics by Country: Eye-Opening Numbers for 2023

 (World Migration Report)

-When it comes to the countries with the most immigrants, the RF is the third most immigrated in the world.
+When it comes to the countries with the most immigrants, Russia ranks third worldwide in terms of its immigrant population.
 Most of the people who immigrate to Russia come from former Soviet republics, with Tajikistan being the most common country of origin in 2021, with almost 127 thousand people from this country changing their residence to Russia.
 The second most common country of origin in 2021 was Ukraine with close to 123 thousand people moving to Russia.

 (World Migration Report, Statista)